 - How many holes are there in a Marie Biscuit?

 - Which country has the oldest flag?

 - How fat do you have to be (in kilogram) to be bulletproof?

 - What is the greatest number of gallstones ever removed from a human?

 - What animal did the first conservation law in South Africa protect?

 - Where was the first international cricket match hosted?

 - How many houseflies would you need to lift a human off the ground?

 How many of these questions could you answer?
-For the right answers, scroll all the way to the bottom.
+For the right answers, see below.